How to Sell Designs on Canva and Actually Make Money

 Conclusion

-Canva isn’t just a tool for creating beautiful graphics; it’s also a platform for earning real money.
+Canva can absolutely become a real income stream — but only if you approach it like a business, not a shortcut.
 You can upload designs directly to Canva, sell editable templates on the marketplace, offer freelance services, or even teach Canva skills.

 The key is simple: choose a strategy, define your scope, and be consistent.
 Don’t create random templates; solve specific problems for a specific audience.
 Do this, and you’ll find buyers who will come back again and again.